 Last year, just about everything went virtual.
-We witnessed hundreds of companies transition from hosting live to virtual conferences and webinars due to COVID-19.
+We witnessed hundreds of companies transition from hosting live to marketing virtual conferences and webinars due to COVID-19.
 Although restrictions have eased in some states, it looks like virtual events are here to stay for quite a while.
-While this is still new to many companies, we pulled together 4 marketing ideas to make your virtual conference stand out.
+While this is still new to many companies, we pulled together 4 ideas to enhance your virtual conference marketing.

 Describe your event accurately

-If the idea of running a virtual conference gives you stress, why not partner up with another brand or company.
+If the idea of virtual conference marketing gives you stress, why not partner up with another brand or company.
 Co-branded events are a very powerful way to raise your brand profile and connect with new, like-minded audiences.

 Spread the word